 In this Standard, any reference to a Recommendation is to the most recent version approved by the IALA Council.

-In this Standard the word ‘shall’ is used to indicate that a provision is Normative and so is to be followed in order to comply with the standard.
+In this Standard the word ‘shall’ is used to indicate that a provision is Normative and is to be followed in order to comply with the Standard.
 The word ‘should’ introduces Informative provisions.

 The following Recommendations are Normative provisions, and shall be observed if compliance with this Standard is claimed.